mesketh/mesketh/Home.md

 ## Progress
 Not all of the features mentioned about are implemented.
 Please see the [Feature Matrix](http://bitbucket.org/mesketh/testsw33t/wiki/feature-matrix.html) for an up to the minute report.

+--

+## Installation and Configuration
+Use Mercurial to clone the project to your machine: <p><code>hg clone https://bitbucket.org/mesketh/testsw33t</code></p>

+Now configure the following in your <code>src/main/resources/runner.properties</code>:

+   - <code>soapui.testrunner.path</code>: to point to your SOAPUI installation.
+Note: this should include the bin directory to allow SOAPUI to be executed through it's headless batch file (required).
+   - <code>soapui.report.dir</code> - this is the the directory into which you would like your final html report generated (optional).
+   - <code>soapui.project</code> - this is the full path to your SOAPUI project holding your test suites to run and report on (required).

+## Getting Started

+To begin using _TestSw33t_ it's recommended you follow these guidelines:

+   - Author your SOAPUI test cases and organise them into top level Test Suites preferably 1:1 suites per environment-under-test so for say E1 you would have a suite full of test cases evaluating E1 hosted services that your application is reliant upon.
+   - Matching your test suite names are any <code>.properties</code> files that your test cases use environment-sensitive property expansion for for example, in the <code>samples/</code> there is a soap ui project containing two test suites each with their own associated properties files for properties pertaining to specific test cases where these properties are expanded prior to running.
+   - Any default properties can be included in the default <code>runner.properties</code>.